MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/what-is-data-product.md

 The [data mesh](./what-is-data-mesh.md) approach prevents these issues by adopting the concept of **data as a product**.
 Application owners and application teams treat data as a fully contained product they're responsible for, rather than a byproduct of some process that others manage.
 Both applications and analytical data serving tasks are within domain responsibility areas.

-Not every piece of data created by domain applications is a data product.
 Data products are created specifically for analytical consumption.
 They have defined and agreed-upon shapes, consumption interfaces, and maintenance and refresh cycles, all of which are documented.

 Data products are processed domain data assets/datasets shared with downstream processes through interfaces in an SLO.
 Unless otherwise required, your raw data should be processed, shaped, cleansed, aggregated, and normalized to meet agreed-upon quality standards before you make it available for consumption.